 Forté Fellowship (awarded in conjunction with a partner organization) – The Forté Foundation is a consortium of major corporations, top business schools and influential nonprofit organizations dedicated to educating and advancing women in business.
 Stern designates Forté Fellows at the time of admission to exceptional women candidates who are also receiving a merit based scholarship.
 Read more about the network of women at Stern.

-Reaching Out MBA (ROMBA) FellowshipReaching Out MBA (ROMBA) is an organization that educates, inspires, and connects lesbian, gay, bisexual, transgender and queer (LGBTQ) MBA students at business schools in the United States.
-Stern designates ROMBA Fellows at the time of admission to exceptional LGBTQ candidates who are also receiving a merit-based scholarship.
+ROMBA Fellowship (awarded in conjunction with a partner organization) – Reaching Out MBA (ROMBA) is an organization that educates, inspires and connects lesbian, gay, bisexual, transgender and queer (LGBTQ) MBA students at business schools in the United States.
+Stern designates ROMBA Fellows to exceptional LGBTQ candidates who receive a merit-based scholarship.

-Toigo FellowshipThe Robert A. Toigo Foundation supports a comprehensive fellowship program for under-represented groups pursuing careers in finance.
+Toigo Fellowship (awarded in conjunction with a partner organization) – The Robert A. Toigo Foundation supports a comprehensive fellowship program for under-represented groups pursuing careers in finance.
 Students who have been accepted to MBA programs among leading business schools are eligible to apply before starting their program in the fall.